Rainer Zietlow

 Rainer Zietlow (/de/) is a German world record holder, long distance driver and owner of the Challenge4 agency in Mannheim, Germany.
-Six of his long-distance records and two altitude records are or were officially registered at Guinness World Records.
+Seven of his long-distance records and two altitude records are or were officially registered at Guinness World Records.

 Activities

 In 1988 Rainer Zietlow crossed the Sahara to Niger in a Mercedes 230.
 In 1990 he crossed the Sahara to Cameroon in a Toyota Land Cruiser BJ 55.
 In 1996 Rainer Zietlow drove around the world in a Land Rover Defender 110 in six months.

 Challenge4

 In 2004 Rainer Zietlow founded the agency Challenge4 GmbH.
 It specializes in the planning and realization of international long-distance and record-breaking tours.
 Since 2005, the agency has run 20 successful projects.

 SOS Children's Village

 With a few exceptions, Rainer Zietlow has supported the international children's aid organization SOS Children's Villages since 2004 with each of his world record or long-distance tours by handing over a donation during a village visit on site.